-Share Total

-Initial public offering price \$ \$

-Underwriting discounts and commissions(1) \$ \$

-Proceeds, before expenses, to us \$ \$
+Share Total Initial public offering price \$19.00 \$175,750,000 Underwriting discounts and commissions(1) \$ 1.33 \$ 12,302,500 Proceeds, before expenses, to us \$17.67 \$163,447,500

-(1) See the section titled "Underwriting" for a description of the compensation payable to the underwriters.
+(1) See the section titled "Underwritingâ€∏ for a description of the compensation payable to the underwriters.

-Certain of our existing stockholders, including entities that are affiliated with certain of our directors and beneficially own more than 5% of our outstanding common stock, have indicated an interest in purchasing an aggregate of \$85.0 million or more in shares of our common stock in this offering at the initial public offering price.
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, less or no shares in this offering to any of these stockholders, or any of these stockholders may determine to purchase more, less or no shares in this offering.
+Certain of our existing stockholders, including entities that are affiliated with certain of our directors and beneficially own more than 5% of our outstanding common stock, have agreed to purchase an aggregate of 3,748,157 shares of our common stock in this offering at the initial public offering price.
 The underwriters will receive the same underwriting discounts and commissions on any shares purchased by these stockholders as they will on any other shares sold to the public in this offering.